farukalpay/Emphatic-Embeddings/README.md

 ## How It Works: A Brief Overview

 ### Supervised Mode
-When a VAD lexicon is provided, the model learns a linear projection (using Ridge regression) from the high-dimensional word embedding space to the 3D VAD (Valence, Arousal, Dominance) space.
-The valence dimension from this projection is then appended to the original embeddings to create the empathic space.
+When a VAD lexicon is provided, the model learns a projection from the high-dimensional word embedding space to the 3D VAD (Valence, Arousal, Dominance) space.
+By default this projection is linear (ridge regression), but a lightweight multilayer perceptron can also be trained for non‑linear mappings by passing ``use_mlp=True`` when constructing :class:`EmpathicSpace`.
+In either case, the resulting valence scores are appended to the original embeddings to create the empathic space.

 ### Unsupervised Mode
 Without a lexicon, the model builds a **signed graph** where nodes are words.